linnify/typeorm-factory/README.md

 const userFactory: NormalUserFactory = new NormalUserFactory();
 ```

-When creating the factory, we make user of the create function.
+When creating the factory, we make use of the `create` function.
 By default, the entity is created and saved to the database by using the properties defined on the factory.

 ```typescript
 const user: User = await userFactory.create();
 ```

-If we want to modify the default attributes from the factory, we add them as parameter to the create function:
+If we want to modify the default attributes from the factory, we add them as parameter to the `create` function:

 ```typescript